Download Cash: These iPhone Apps Can Help You Make and Save Extra Money

 It turns out deleting your emails could be costing you serious money.
 Intrigued?

-One of our secret weapons is called Paribus — a tool that gets you money back for your online purchases.
-It’s free to sign up, and once you do, Paribus will scan your email archives for any receipts.
+One of our secret weapons is called Capital One Shopping Price Protection — a tool that gets you money back for your online purchases.
+It’s free to sign up, and once you do, Capital One Shopping Price Protection will scan your email archives for any receipts.

-If it discovers you’ve purchased something from Target, Walmart or one of 20-plus participating retailers, it will track the item’s price and issue you a refund anytime there’s a price drop.
+If it discovers you’ve purchased something from one of the more than 25 major retailer in monitors, it will track the item’s price and issue you a refund anytime there’s a price drop.
 You don’t have to do anything!

 5. Let It Go, Let It Gooooo …